psdev30/sasearch/README.md

 - The metadata for each video is stored in a PostgreSQL database table & the media files themselves are hosted in the cloud utilizing Cloudinary

-- Flow of application: API call from UI &#8594; SQL query is run to find all relevant clips' IDs &#8594; URLs of clips associated w/ IDs are retrieved from Cloudinary & returned &#8594; URLs are fed as src attribute to video player
+- Flow of application: API call from UI &#8594; API endpoint retrieves IDs of relevant clips from database + Cloudinary & sends back to frontend &#8594; IDs are fed as src attribute to video player

 ## Code Snippets